-Pet owners are often reluctant to leave their pets behind when travelling.
-Fortunately for those who wish to import their pets to Mexico from the US and Canada, restrictions were recently eased.
+Pet owners are often reluctant to leave their pets behind when traveling.
+Fortunately for those who wish to import their pets to Mexico from the US and Canada, restrictions were eased a couple of years ago.
 If you import pets to Mexico from outside North America, you will have more requirements to meet.
 Note that ‘pets’ in this context means cats and dogs only.
 Let’s take a look at what importing cats and dogs entails.

 Importing Pets to Mexico from North America

-- Animals of a certain size, weight etc. may have to be transported in the cargo area of a plane.
-Verify this before travelling.
+Animals of a certain size, weight, breed etc. may have to be transported in the cargo area of a plane.
+Verify this before traveling.

-- Airlines may have additional requirements to the Mexian government.
+Airlines may have additional requirements to the Mexican government.
 Therefore, it is advisable to verify those before booking.

 Upon arrival in Mexico, locate a SENASICA agent who will perform a few checks.
 Upon the following conditions, they release the pets.